Who are you? Why do I need to go through an organization like yours?

 I have to leave as soon as possible, what is the shortest possible timeline to get my visa?

-For Internship USA and PCT USA, you will get your DS2019 & SEVIS in:
+For Internship USA and PCT USA, you will get your DS-2019 & SEVIS receipt in:

-If your employer does require a site visit, you need to add 48 hours to these timeframes.
+If your employer requires a site visit, you need to add 2 business days to these timeframes.

-You can generally count on receiving your visa in 48 hours after your interview at the embassy.
+You should add 3 to 5 days for your embassy appointment and you can generally count on receiving your visa within 48 hours after your interview.

 For summer Work and Travel, the turnaround time for your DS-2019 and Sevis is between 2 to 3 weeks.